 If you have damaged or decayed teeth, you can consider getting dental prosthetics such as crowns, bridges, or veneers to fix them, if deemed appropriate by a dental professional.

 - Difference between crowns, bridges, & veneers

-- How to choose the best solution
+- How to choose the most appropriate dental solution

-- How to best maintain them
+- How to maintain your dental health

 Crowns, bridges, and veneers are different types of prosthetic solutions.